LaurenEGrubb/u1_lesson_js_data_types/README.md

 ```

 This will be important later when we're taking user input from the web and using it on our server or in our browser to do some type of numeric calculation.

-"1984", the famous book by George Orwell, is going to be read by our computer differently than the number 1984 would be.
-We can't do string methods on numbers, and we can't do mathematical functions with strings (with some exceptions).
-Understanding the differences between these data types, and their use cases, is going to be an integral part to building up your JS skills.